MilesSRC/rapid-deploy-url-shortener/README.md

 Endpoints:
 GET /:slug (Get and be redirected to an existing slug)

-POST /:slug (Post a new slug.
-If the URL already exists the existing one will be returned.
+POST /shorten (Post a new slug.
+If the URL already exists the existing slug for the URL will be returned.
 To forcefully create a new slug (ignoring existing), add ```force: true```, to the request body)

 GET /slugs/:slug (Get the slug data for an existing slug)